ahmed-kamal2004/Aurora_SearchEngine/README.md

   ```

   where :
-   d is dumping factor,
+   > d is dumping factor, <br/>
-   S is the number of URLs in the web,
+   > S is the number of URLs on the web,<br/>
-   B is Matrix of S*S filled with 1/S float number,
+   > B is Matrix of S x S filled with 1/S float number,<br/>
-   A is a transition matrix of size S*S that indicates the relations between every URL and other URLs outgoing from it.
+   > A is a transition matrix of size S x S that indicates the relations between every URL and other URLs outgoing from it.<br/>

   Final Equation :bulb:
   ```
   X = M.T * X
   ```
   The number of Iterations is determined by the degree of precision required.
-  Precision criteria :
+  Precision criteria: ⚡
   ```
   | norm(X after multiplication operation) - norm(X before multiplication operation) |   should be < Precision Factor
   ```